close

 Professional Career

 Anna Bloom-Christen is an anthropologist with a background in philosophy.
-She is interested in how individuals experience and articulate togetherness, how groups emerge through collective action, and how knowledge is transmitted through bodily participation.
+She is interested in how individuals articulate togetherness, how attention evolves through shared action, and how these alignments fracture in divided societies.
 Her philosophical training informs her approach to scrutinizing the foundational theories and methodologies of anthropology.
-She holds a BA in Philosophy and Social Sciences (University of Basel), an MA in Philosophy (University of St Andrews) a PhD in Anthropology (University of Basel / University of Konstanz).

 For her PhD, Anna examined the role of intentions for shared actions in cross-cultural social settings.
-Drawing on a year of participatory fieldwork on foot, she explored local styles of walking together in post-apartheid South Africa as performances of (re)claiming public space.
-Her first book Walking Together: Challenging an Ethnographic Method from the Ground Up is forthcoming with Routledge.
+Drawing on a year of participatory fieldwork on foot, she explored local styles of walking together in post-apartheid South Africa as performances of reclaiming public space.
+Her first book, Walking Together: Challenging Philosophical and Ethnographic Paradigms from the Ground Up, is forthcoming with Routledge (preview and endorsements).

 Projects